HADY-MOHAMMED/EXCEL_PROJECT-DATA_ANALYTICS/README.md

 #### 💡 Insights

--💎 The Seniority Premium: Senior Data Scientist ($155,000) and Senior Data Engineer ($148,750) command the highest median salaries in the dataset, illustrating the substantial financial reward for advanced, specialized expertise.
+-💎 The Seniority Premium: Senior Data Scientist and Senior Data Engineer command the highest median salaries in the dataset, illustrating the substantial financial reward for advanced, specialized expertise.

-⚖️ The Volume "Sweet Spot": Data Scientist ($127,500) and Data Engineer ($125,000) roles offer the most optimal balance in the market, delivering top-tier compensation while maintaining high job availability (between 6,700 and 8,500+ postings).
+⚖️ The Volume "Sweet Spot": Data Scientist and Data Engineer roles offer the most optimal balance in the market, delivering top-tier compensation while maintaining high job availability.

-📉 High Demand, Baseline Pay: Data Analyst roles dominate the market in sheer volume with 9,606 postings, yet they sit near the lower end of the salary spectrum at a median of $90,000, proving that high market frequency does not always equal premium value.
+📉 High Demand, Baseline Pay: Data Analyst roles dominate the market in sheer volume with more than 9k postings, yet they sit near the lower end of the salary spectrum at a median of $90,000, proving that high market frequency does not always equal premium value.

 <img width="961" height="494" alt="ANA2" src="https://github.com/user-attachments/assets/7b601f78-e914-41ee-a3e3-b475b856612a" />